abriljordan/ga_blog/docs/working-with-dashboard/create.md

 ### Add existing indicator
 Add existing indicator to a section.
 1. Navigate the dashboard and click the ` plus (+) ` of the section.
 2. From the drop-down menu, click `Existing`.
-A popover window will appear to help add indicator in the dashboard.
+A pop-over window will appear to help add indicator in the dashboard.
-3. Click the `Disclosure` button, and then click on the choose indicator.
+3. From the window, click the `Disclosure` button, then choose the indicator.
 4. Once you’re done, click `Create`.

 ### To add a dataset (indicator) to a dashboard